franvelasco/franvelasco.github.io/pages/biography.md

 In 2017, [Efless](http://efless.co){:target="_blank"} becomes my full-time studio where I continue to work with clients from all over the world, trying to improve and grow with each project.

-I have had the opportunity to collaborate with national music bands such as Desakato, Escuela de Odio, Atzembla, Acid Mess, The Attack of the Brain Eaters creating covers, posters, logos, merch designs, promos or music videos; music festivals such as Resurrection Fest, Tsunami Xixon, Caudal Fest, O Son do Camiño or Castelo Rock; drawn a series of 40 Edelvives religion school book covers; designed garments for Sevenly, The Bee & The Fox, Pampling or HRB Movement; or creating letterings, handletterings and calligraphies for different media, such as The New York Times Magazine or JOIA Magazine.
+I have had the opportunity to collaborate with music bands such as Much The Same, Desakato, Escuela de Odio, Atzembla, Acid Mess, The Attack of the Brain Eaters and many more creating artworks, posters, logos, merch designs, promos or music videos; music festivals such as Resurrection Fest, Tsunami Xixon, Caudal Fest, O Son do Camiño or Castelo Rock; drawn a series of 40 Edelvives religion school book covers; designed garments for Sevenly, The Bee & The Fox, Pampling or HRB Movement; or creating letterings, handletterings and calligraphies for different media, such as The New York Times Magazine or JOIA Magazine.

 You can see my work on my website [Efless.co](http://efless.co){:target="_blank"} and in [Behance](http://behance.com/efless){:target="_blank "}, [Instagram](http://instagram.com/efless){: target =" _blank "} and [Dribbble](http://dribbble.com/efless){:target="_blank "}.